kaunto/companies-act-2016/part-2-formation-and-administration-of-companies/division-5-constitution-of-a-company/section-38.-company-limited-by-guarantee-shall-have-a-constitution-1.md

 3. The constitution shall state—

-..(a) that the company is a company limited by guarantee; ..(b) the objects of the company;
+  * that the company is a company limited by guarantee;
+  * the objects of the company;
-..(c) the capacity, rights, powers and privileges of the company; ..(d) the number of members with which the company proposed to be incorporated; ..(e) matters contemplated by this Act to be included in the constitution; and ..(f) any other matters as the company wishes to include in its constitution.
+  * the capacity, rights, powers and privileges of the company;
+  * the number of members with which the company proposed to be incorporated;
+  * matters contemplated by this Act to be included in the constitution; and
+  * any other matters as the company wishes to include in its constitution.

 4. Any provision in the constitution of a company limited by guarantee that purports to divide the company’s undertaking into shares or interests is a provision for a share capital and shall be void.